 - Growing production and reserves by developing our oil-rich resource base through conventional and horizontal drilling.
-Ring intends to drill and develop its acreage base in an effort to maximize its value and resource potential, with a focus on drilling and development of its Northwest Shelf asset.
-Ring plans to operate within its generated cash flow on an annual basis.
-In the second quarter of 2021, we drilled and completed three 1-mile horizontal Northwest Shelf San Andres wells with a working interest of approximately 74%.
-All three Phase II horizontal wells came online at end of May 2021.
-During that time, we completed five conversions from electrical submersible pumps to rod pumps "CTRs", one in the Central Basin Platform and four in the Northwest Shelf.
-Four Northwest Shelf San Andres wells were completed in the first quarter of 2021, including three 1.5-mile horizontal wells and one 1.0-mile horizontal well, with a working interest of approximately 99%.
-The Company performed nine conversions from electrical submersible pumps to rod pumps to rod - Reduction of long-term debt and de-leveraging of asset.
+Ring intends to drill and develop its acreage base in an effort to maximize its value and resource potential, with a primary focus on drilling and developing its Northwest Shelf asset, allowing Ring to execute on its plan of operating within its generated cash flow on an annual basis.
+In the third quarter of 2021, Ring drilled and completed two additional 1-mile horizontal Northwest Shelf San Andres wells and two 1.5-mile horizontal Central Basin Platform San Andres wells.
+Each of the third quarter wells has a working interest of approximately 100% and were placed on production between September 9 and September 18, 2021, which resulted in minimal contribution to third quarter production, but a strong contribution to current production.
+In addition to the four new wells, during the third quarter, the Company continued its program of conversions from electrical submersible pumps to rod pumps "CTRs", with seven conversions in the Northwest Shelf and three in the Central Basin Platform, bringing the total CTRs through third quarter to 24 (18 in the Northwest Shelf and 6 in the central Basin Platform).
+For 2021, the Company expects to complete 13 horizontal wells (ten in the Northwest Shelf and three in the Central Basin Platform), of which 2 were drilled in 2020. - Reduction of long-term debt and de-leveraging of asset.
 Ring intends to reduce its long-term debt, either through the sale of non-core assets, the use of excess cash flow from operations, or a combination of them.
 In April 2019, Ring incurred long-term indebtedness in connection with the acquisition of core assets from Wishbone Energy Partners, LLC and its related entities.
 The Company believes that with its market-leading field level margins, it is well positioned to maximize the value of its assets and de-lever its balance sheet.
 The Company also believes through strategic asset dispositions and potential accretive acquisitions, it can accelerate the strengthening of its balance sheet.
-During the three months ended June 30, 2021, the Company used its excess cash from operations to pay down \$5,000,000 on its outstanding long-term debt bringing the balance down to \$300,500,000. - Employ Industry leading drilling and completion technologies.
-Ring's executive team intends to apply new and innovative drilling and completion, and utilize comprehensive geological evaluations, and reservoir engineering analysis to identify future development opportunities that generate value for its stockholders.
-Our superior evaluation methods have allowed us to identify development opportunities with industry leading economic returns.
+During the three months ended September 30, 2021, the Company used its excess cash from operations to pay down \$5,500,000 on its outstanding long-term debt bringing the principal balance down to \$295,000,000. - Employ industry leading drilling and completion techniques.
+Ring's executive team intends to utilize new and innovative technological advancements, comprehensive geological evaluation, and reservoir engineering analysis to generate value for its stockholders and to build future development opportunities.
+These technological advancements have led to an industry leading low cost structure that helps maximize the returns generated by our drilling programs.
+In the future improved efficiencies can be obtained in a continuous drilling program such as the one Ring contemplates for its inventory of drilling locations.

 Pursue strategic acquisitions with exceptional upside potential.
-Ring has a history of acquiring strategic leasehold positions that have substantial resource potential and undeveloped opportunities that generate superior returns on invested capital.
-As a major component of the Company's strategy, Ring will continue to pursue acquisitions of properties that it believes to have exploitation and development potential comparable to its existing inventory of drilling locations that can increase reserves and complement existing core properties.
-When combining the successful track record of Ring's experienced team of management, geological and engineering professionals with its extensive experience in the Permian Basin and its relationships with operators and service providers in the region, the Company believes that it has a competitive advantage in identifying, evaluating and acquiring assets that will lead to increased shareholder value.
+Ring has a history of acquiring leasehold positions that it believes to have additional resource potential that meet its targeted returns on invested capital and comparable to its existing inventory of drilling locations.
+The Company pursues an acquisition strategy designed to increase reserves at attractive finding costs and complement existing core properties.
+Management intends to continue to pursue strategic acquisitions and structure the potential transactions financially so they improve balance sheet metrics and are accretive to shareholders.
+The executive team, with its extensive experience in the Permian Basin, has many relationships with operators and service providers in the region.
+Ring believes that leveraging its relationships will be a competitive advantage in identifying potential acquisition targets.

-Executive Summary -2021 Developments and Highlights
+Executive Summary - 2021 Developments and Highlights